To qualify for Pension Credit:

 Working out your income

 When you apply for Pension Credit your income is worked out.
 This includes:

 - State Pension

 - other pensions

 - most social security benefits, for example Carer’s Allowance

 - savings, investments over £10,000 - for these £1 is counted for every £500 or part £500

 If you’re entitled to a private or workplace pension, the amount you’d expect to get is calculated as income from the date you were able to get it, if you had claimed it.

-You won’t get the benefit of deferring your State Pension if you or your partner are on Pension Credit, for example you won’t build up extra State Pension or a lump sum for deferring your State Pension.
+You will not get the benefit of deferring your State Pension if you or your partner are on Pension Credit, for example you will not build up extra State Pension or a lump sum for deferring your State Pension.
 When working out if you can get Pension Credit, the income you’d get from your State Pension is included whether you’re claiming it or not.

 The calculation does not include: